 If you want to focus on logo design for SaaS companies, that is what your portfolio should consist of.
 If you want to design band posters and t-shirts for the music industry, then what you publish online should reflect that.

-You will eventually want to build a website, but a free and totally worthwhile place to start would be Instagram or other sites like Dribble.
-There are dozens of portfolio sites out there, so pick a few and start publishing your work.
-Don’t be shy, get your ass out there, and show the world what you’ve got.
+You will eventually want to build a website, but a free and totally worthwhile place to start would be Instagram or other sites like Dribble and Behance.
+There are dozens of portfolio sites, so pick a few and start publishing your work.
+Don’t be shy; get your ass out there, and show the world what you’ve got.

 Identify Your Niche Or Style

 Next, you need to identify your target market or niche.
 This is an extension of what we just discussed.
-You don’t need to decide and commit to any particular industry, and it is usually a good idea to start broad, but you do want to take what you know about your artistic style and apply that to particular industries.
+You don’t need to decide and commit to any particular industry, and it is usually a good idea to start broad.
+Still, you want to apply what you know about your artistic style and apply that to particular industries.

-If you are clean and modern, there there are plenty of SaaS or services-based companies out there that need logos, brochures, website graphics, and more.
+If you are clean and modern, plenty of SaaS or services-based companies out there need logos, brochures, website graphics, and more designed by a professional.

-If you are edgier and have a grungier style, then as we mentioned above, perhaps the music and entertainment industries is where you need to be.
+If you are edgier and have a grungier style, then as we mentioned above, perhaps the music and entertainment industries are where you need to be.

-Ultimately you need to ask who are the clients or businesses that you want to work with?
+Ultimately you need to ask who are the clients or businesses that you want to work with.
 What kind of work do they need?
-You don’t have to pigeonhole yourself, but it can be helpful early on in your career to focus on a particular type of client or project so that you can build up a strong body of work in that area.
+You don’t have to pigeonhole yourself, but it can be helpful early on in your career to focus on a particular type of client or project so that you can build up a substantial body of work in that area.

 Finally, you need to start making some connections.
 Get involved in your local design community and online design forums and groups.
 Attend meetups and conferences.
 Follow industry leaders on social media.

-The more people you know, the more likely it is that you’ll hear about opportunities or be able to network your way into a great gig.
+The more people you know, the more likely you’ll hear about opportunities or be able to network your way into a great gig.